Herman Schaalman: Early life and education

-Herman Ezra Schaalman was born on April 28, 1916 in Munich, Germany.
+Herman Ezra Schaalman was born on April 28, 1916, in Munich, Germany.
 His father, a veteran of WWI who fought at the Battle of Verdun, was a mathematics and physics professor.
 His mother was from a rabbinic family.

 As a Jewish child in a predominantly Roman Catholic city, Schaalman experienced instances of antisemitism, intolerance, and exclusion.
 For example, in a 2005 interview with U.S. Catholic, Schaalman recalled the memory of being beaten up by his own friends when he was seven or eight years old, solely because he was Jewish.

 In 1935, Schaalman evaded the dangers of the Nazi party and, consequently, the eventual dangers of the Holocaust when he was given a scholarship to Hebrew Union College, along with four other students.
 Schaalman spent the next six years studying there and was ordained in 1941.
 During this time, Schaalman also studied at the University of Cincinnati and earned his B.A. and M.A. in 1937.

 Career

-Schaalman's first placement was in Cedar Rapids, Iowa at Temple Judah.
-He served at this location from 1941-1949.
+Schaalman's first placement was in Cedar Rapids, Iowa, at Temple Judah.
+He served at this location from 1941 to 1949.
 At the same time, Schaalman also taught at Coe College and Cornell College.
 From 1949 to 1951, Schaalman served as the director of the Chicago Federation of the Union of American Hebrew Congregations.
 This position led him to establish and become the first director of a camp for kids called the Olin-Sang Ruby Union Institute, located in Wisconsin.

 In 1956, Schaalman went to Emanuel Congregation of Chicago to serve as their Senior Rabbi.
 This position lasted for more than thirty years, until he retired in 1986, yet still continued as rabbi emeritus until his death.

 During his time as a rabbi, Schaalman also served in many other positions.
-He was president of the Central Conference of American Rabbis from 1981-83.
+He was president of the Central Conference of American Rabbis from 1981 to 1983.
 He served on the board of directors of the Jewish Federation of Metropolitan Chicago alongside multiple committees, including the Ethics Committee and the Committee of Patrilineal Decent, among others.

 Schaalman is also widely known for his inter-religious activism.
 He often wrote and spoke about the importance of dialogue between religions, specifically Christians and Jews.
 He believed constructive dialogues, and even inter-religious friendships, could make the world a better place.
 This was greatly exemplified when he performed a memorial service in a Roman Catholic cathedral for Cardinal Joseph Bernardin in 1996, with whom he had been very close friends.
 Schaalman and many others considered this act, a rabbi performing a religious act in a church, to be among the first, if not only, of its kind.